-\ Supra, p.
-16, 17.
+^{} Supra, pp. 21, 22.

-Having gone thus far, we are now ready to enter upon the investigation of the arguments urged by the biographer in favour of the claim which he has set up for Sebastian as the sole discoverer; and here we may remark, that in the classification of his evidence he has followed a method which is certainly not the best calculated for the manifestation of truth.
-He first arranges what he denominates the proofs in support of the father; but those which he enumerates first, and which alone he discusses with minute attention; are the weakest that could be selected, and such as no one who carefully weighs them would place much reliance on; while the unanswerable evidence is brought in last with extreme brevity, and dismissed with scarce any observation.
+the investigation of the arguments urged by the biographer in favour of the claim which he has set up for Sebastian as the sole discoverer; and here we may remark, that in the classification of his evidence he has followed a method which is certainly not the best calculated for the manifestation of truth.
+He first arranges what he denominates the proofs in support of the father; but those which he enumerates first, and which alone he discusses with minute attention, are the weakest that could be selected, and such as no one who carefully weighs them would place much reliance on; whilst the unanswerable evidence is brought in last with extreme brevity, and dismissed with scarce any observation.

-"The various items of evidence," says he, "which are supposed to establish the prevailing personal agency of John Cabot, may be ranked thus :---
+"The various items of evidence," says he, "which are supposed to establish the prevailing personal agency of John Cabot, may be ranked thus:---